h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + abstract out distance limited voronoi drawing DONE + update voronoi overlay for tooltips
-DONE + show large model name text in transparent gray on chart area **@leland**

-+ model transition should not occur if button's model is already active
+DONE + show large model name text in transparent gray on chart area **@leland** DONE + model transition should not occur if button's model is already active

 + on model transition update model name in subtitle

   so that we can visually track the points